alpoimvc/PhotoSharing/README.md

 # PicShare

-A photo sharing/uploading website made with NodeJs + HTML/CSS/Javascript
+A photo website made with NodeJs + HTML/CSS/Javascript for uploading pictures

 ### Prerequisites